 RegulationsSkill Group 2

-A comprehensive overview of the EU F-Gas Regulation 517/2014 and its impact on HVAC technicians, including phase-down schedules and GWP limits.
+A comprehensive overview of the EU F-Gas Regulation 2024/573 (which repealed 517/2014) and its impact on HVAC technicians, including phase-down schedules, GWP limits, and UK Retained F-Gas Law.

 What Is the F-Gas Regulation?

-The regulation aims to cut the EU’s F-gas emissions by two-thirds by 2030 compared to 2014 levels.
-It achieves this through a combination of phase-down quotas, equipment bans, leak prevention obligations, and certification requirements.
+The overarching goal remains to drastically cut F-gas emissions through a combination of phase-down quotas, equipment bans, leak prevention obligations, and certification requirements.

 The HFC Phase-Down Schedule

-The centrepiece of Regulation 517/2014 is the HFC phase-down, which progressively reduces the total quantity of hydrofluorocarbons (HFCs) that can be placed on the market.
+The centrepiece of Regulation 2024/573 (and UK Retained F-Gas Law) is the HFC phase-down, which progressively reduces the total quantity of hydrofluorocarbons (HFCs) that can be placed on the market.
 The phase-down is measured in CO2 equivalent tonnes, not in absolute weight, meaning that high-GWP refrigerants are penalised more heavily.

 Global Warming Potential (GWP) Limits and Bans

-The regulation introduces specific GWP limits that prohibit the use of high-GWP F-gases in certain types of new equipment:
+The regulations introduce specific GWP limits that prohibit the use of high-GWP F-gases in certain types of new equipment:

 • Domestic refrigerators and freezers: F-gases with GWP of 150 or more banned from January 2015